Australian Railway Historical Society

-The Australian Railway Historical Society (ARHS) aims to foster an interest in the railways, and record and preserve many facets of railway operations.
-It had divisions in every state and the Australian Capital Territory, although the ACT division was wound up in 2016, along with the Victorian division in 2020.
-Since 1967, when each division incorporated, the state divisions have operated as separate entities.
+The Australian Railway Historical Society (ARHS) is a railway organisation concerned with history and preservation of railway heritage at a national level.

+It has had divisions in every state and the Australian Capital Territory, although the ACT division was wound up in 2016, along with the Victorian division in 2020.

+Since 1967, when each division incorporated, the state divisions operated as separate entities.
 Each still trades under the ARHS brand, except in Western Australia, where the division is called Rail Heritage WA.
 Individual membership exceeds 2,500.

 Background

 The ARHS was founded in Sydney in 1933 as The Railway Circle, becoming the Australasian Railway and Locomotive Historical Society shortly afterwards.
 The society's name was changed to the present form in 1952.

-Divisions were later formed in most states, most of which established a railway museum, namely:
+Divisions were later formed in other states, most of which established a railway museum: